icslabspace/icslabspace.github.io/_posts/2016-10-24-A peek at clojure-android.markdown

 #### Android knowledge

 Neko falls into the Android philosophy followers where it basically mostly just wraps over the Android API.
-I was actually hoping1 to have middleware level over the Android API and thus get a new consistent language for developing mobile apps.
+I was actually hopping to have middleware level over the Android API and thus get a new consistent language for developing mobile apps.
 But no :) You still need to know your way around Android – and quite at a high level I might add, otherwise you'll end up really frustrated.

 #### REPL